authindicators/rfc-brand-indicators-for-message-identification/draft-brand-indicators-for-message-identification-latest.md

 1. Retrieve the SVG Indicator from the URI specified in the l= tag.
 This MUST be a URI with a HTTPS transport.

-2. If the TLS server identity certificate presented during the TLS session setup does not chain-up to a root certificate the Client trusts then logo validation has failed and the indicator MUST NOT be displayed.
+2. If the TLS server identity certificate presented during the TLS session setup does not chain-up to a root certificate the Client trusts then Indicator validation has failed and the Indicator MUST NOT be displayed.

 3. Proceed to the [Indicator Validation](#indicator-validation) step.

 Indicator Validation {#indicator-validation}
 ----------------------------------

-1. Check the file size of the retrieved SVG against recommended maximum sizes as defined in this document, and in the BIMI SVG document.
+1. Check the file size of the retrieved Indicator against recommended maximum sizes as defined in this document, and in the BIMI SVG document.
 A receiver MAY choose to implement their own file size restrictions.
 If the Indicator is larger than the maximum size the the receiver MAY choose not to display the Indicator.
 A receiver MAY choose to implement the size limit as a retrieval limit rather than retrieving the entire document and then checking the size.

-2. If the SVG Indicator is missing, or is not a valid SVG or SVGZ document then validation has failed and the indicator MUST NOT be displayed.
+2. If the SVG Indicator is missing, or is not a valid SVG or SVGZ document then validation has failed and the Indicator MUST NOT be displayed.

-3. Check the retrieved SVG against the SVG validation steps specified in this document, and in the BIMI SVG document.
+3. Check the retrieved Indicator against the SVG validation steps specified in this document, and in the BIMI SVG document.
    (Note to WG, do we want to specify the SVG_1.2_PS profile here or leave that to the other document?)

-4. If Indicator verification has passed, and the logo is from a trusted source, then the indicator MAY be displayed per receiver policy.
+4. If Indicator verification has passed, and the Indicator is from a trusted source, then the Indicator MAY be displayed per receiver policy.

 (Note to WG, add link to BIMI SVG document)